Precision scales, servers and much more

 If you’re not deeper into the coffee scene, you probably haven’t heard these terms before.
 They are simply two different ways of preparing coffee.

-The pour over preparation is done with a hand filter.
-Here, a coffee filter is used to brew coffee, which is filled with coffee grounds and then poured over with hot water.
+The pour over preparation is done with a hand filter for instance.
+A coffee filter is used to brew coffee, which is filled with coffee grounds and then poured over with hot water.
 The coffee that drips out is collected in a container.
 This method is also found in the filter coffee machine.

-The concept of full immersion works without a filter and can be found, for example, in the French Press.
-Here, coffee grounds and water are mixed in a container and separated from each other after a certain brewing time by means of a sieve press.
+The principle of full immersion works entirely without filters and can be found in the French Press for example.
+Coffee grounds and water are mixed in a container and separated from each other after a certain brewing time by a sieve press.

 The hand filter